-Waste treatment methods Product / Packaging disposal Containers may still present a chemical hazard/ danger when empty.
-Return to supplier for reuse/ recycling if possible.
-Otherwise: If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill.
-Where possible retain label warnings and SDS and observe all notices pertaining to the product.
-DO NOT allow wash water from cleaning or process equipment to enter drains.
+Waste treatment methods Product / Packaging disposal DO NOT allow wash water from cleaning or process equipment to enter drains.
 It may be necessary to collect all wash water for treatment before disposal.
-In all cases disposal to sever may be subject to local laws and regulations and these should be considered first.
+In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
 Where in doubt contact the responsible authority.
 Recycle wherever possible or consult manufacturer for recycling options.

-Chemwatch: 4656-73 Page 8 of 9 Issue Date: 01/11/2019 Version No: 6.1.1.1 Ardex K301 Print Date: 05/08/2020 Consult State Land Waste Ma anagement Authority for disposal.
+Consult State Land Waste Management Authority for disposal.
 Bury residue in an authorised landfill.
 Recycle containers if possible, or dispose of in an authorised landfill.